 Better Way Anaheim

-Please accept our apology for any inconvenience and know that you, our Federal / State / City Leaders, the community, and the world in general are all in our thoughts and prayers.
+Please know that you, our Federal / State / City Leaders, the community, and the world in general are all in our thoughts and prayers.

 Better Way Anaheim, an innovative program offering voluntary community service projects for those who are homeless will provide basic work experience as well as access to additional services to help end homelessness.
 Better Way Anaheim has served 765 homeless individuals since December of 2017.